Foreign policy of Xi Jinping: India

 The BRICS leaders in 2023, from left to right: Luiz Inácio Lula da Silva, Xi Jinping, Cyril Ramaphosa, Narendra Modi and Sergey Lavrov (representing Vladimir Putin).

 Relations between China and India had ups and downs under Xi, later deteriorating due to various factors.
 In 2013, the two countries had a standoff in Depsang for three weeks, which ended with no border change.
 In 2017, the two countries again had a standoff over a Chinese construction of a road in Doklam, a territory both claimed by Bhutan, India's ally, and China, though by 28 August, both countries mutually disengaged.
 The most serious crisis in the relationship came when the two countries had a deadly clash in 2020 at the Line of Actual Control, leaving some soldiers dead.
 The clashes created a serious deterioration in relations, with China seizing 2,000 km^{2} territory that India controlled.
+The relationship later improved starting from 2024.

 Iran

+During a visit to Iran in 2016, Xi proposed a large cooperation program with Iran, a deal that was later signed in 2021.
 On 4 June 2019, Xi told the Russian news agency TASS that he was "worried" about the current tensions between the U.S. and Iran.
 He later told his Iranian counterpart Hassan Rouhani during an SCO meeting that China would promote ties with Iran regardless of developments from the Gulf of Oman incident.

+During a special session of the UN Human Rights Council on 23 January 2026, a resolution was adopted by a vote of 25 in favor and 7 against, condemning the violent suppression of anti-government protests in Iran that have been ongoing since December 2025.
+China joined six other countries in voting against the resolution.